 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cedar City is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Cedar City is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Cedar City who work in teaching (11.01%), office and administrative support (10.97%), and sales jobs (10.97%).
+Overall, Cedar City is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Cedar City who work in office and administrative support (11.07%), sales jobs (9.81%), and management occupations (9.74%).

 In addition, Cedar City is a college town.
 There are a lot of students in Cedar City attending college, and as a result Cedar City provides a number of services, amenities and opportunities geared to the needs and activities of students.

 One of the benefits of Cedar City is that there is very little traffic.
 The average commute to work is 15.23 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 In terms of college education, Cedar City is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.64% of adults in Cedar City have a college degree.

 The per capita income in Cedar City in 2010 was $18,887, which is lower middle income relative to Utah and the nation.
 This equates to an annual income of $75,548 for a family of four.
 However, Cedar City contains both very wealthy and poor people as well.